 How will I be taught, and will there be any work outside the class?

-A mixture of pair work, group work, writing exercises and tutor led-instruction.
+A mixture of pair work, group work and tutor led-instruction.

 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.

 Are there any other costs?
 Is there anything I need to bring?

 Writing materials and copies of the poems you're considering including in your first collection.

 When I've finished, what course can I do next?